 HOW TO BUILD YOUR FIRST TRAD RACK

 A trad rack is a collective term for the equipment climbers need to keep themselves safe during traditional or ‘trad’ climbing.
-Building a rack of gear is an exciting experience but it is also one that takes time, consideration and a bit of practical understanding.
-No doubt you just want to get onto the rock; but when it concerns your safety, it’s always worth taking the time to choose the correct equipment.
+Building your first starter rack of gear is an exciting experience but it is also one that takes time, consideration and a bit of practical understanding.
+No doubt you just want to get onto the rock; but when it concerns your safety, it’s always worth taking the time to choose the correct basic equipment.

 WHAT IS TRADITIONAL CLIMBING?

 Before going into detail about the different types of gear, it’s important to understand some of the processes involved in trad climbing.

 Trad climbing is where the first (lead) climber will climb a route whilst placing various pieces of protective gear in case they fall.
 This is different to ‘sport’ climbing, as the protection is temporarily placed by hand rather than permanently drilled into the rock.
 To find out more about the different types of climbing, go to our guide on climbing styles.

 Once the lead climber is secure, the next person will ‘strip’ the route by ‘seconding’ it.
 This is how trad climbers reclaim their trad rack gear whilst moving up the rock.